oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 # <a name="introduction"></a>1.
 Introduction

 Oracle Cloud Infrastructure (OCI) Network Firewall is a managed next-generation firewall and intrusion detection and prevention service that is powered by Palo Alto Networks®.
 Network Firewall.
-It is an OCI cloud native service feature that is now available as part of the Oracle Enterprise Landing Zone Landing Zone (OELZ) package.
-OELZ now offers simple setup and deployment of the OCI Network Firewall service which gives you visibility into traffic entering your cloud environment (North - South) as well traffic between subnets (East - West).
+It is an OCI cloud-native service feature now available in the Oracle Enterprise Landing Zone (OELZ) package.
+OELZ now offers simple setup and deployment of the OCI Network Firewall service, which gives you visibility into traffic entering your cloud environment (North-South) and traffic between subnets (East-West).
 This OELZ implementation will deploy a reference Hub and Spoke Network Architecture with Network Firewall in the Hub.
-​

 This repo is under active development.
-Building open source software is a community effort.
+Building open-source software is a community effort.
 We're excited to engage with the community and we welcome contributors.

 # <a name="considerations"></a>2.
 Considerations

 ## 2.1 Access Permissions

-The Oracle Enterprise Landing Zone(OELZ) is desgined to be deployed by tenancy administrator (any user that part of Administrator group).
-By Default, OELZ require tenancy amninstrator permissions in the tenancy to deploy Network Firewall, Network Firewall Policy and creation of compartment in the root compartment.
+The Oracle Enterprise Landing Zone(OELZ) is desgined to be deployed by a Tenancy administrator (any user is part of the Administrator group).
+By Default, OELZ requires tenancy administrator permissions in the Tenancy to deploy the Network Firewall and Network Firewall Policy and create a compartment in the root compartment.

 ## 2.2 Terraform State File

-When working with Terraform , a key consideration is how to manage the state of the infrastructure.
-The desired state of the instrastructure is expressed in the local configuration file (tf file) and the actual state of the infrastructure is stored in the Terraform state file (terraform.tfstate).
+When working with Terraform, a key consideration is how to manage the state of the infrastructure.
+The desired state of the infrastructure is expressed in the local configuration file (tf file), and the actual state of the infrastructure is stored in the Terraform state file (terraform.tfstate).

-**- Terraform state must be protected against unintentional changes**: OELZ Network Firewall State will be stored in terraform.tfstate file (readable text).
-To ensure the accuracy of the OELZ deployment , do not update the state file manually but let Terraform manage the update or use Terraform CLI state management commands if you need to make a manual change.
+**- Terraform state must be protected against unintentional changes**: OELZ Network Firewall State will be stored in terraform.tfstate file(readable text).
+To ensure the accuracy of the OELZ deployment, do not update the state file manually but let Terraform manage the update or use Terraform CLI state management commands if you need to make a manual change.
 Terraform automatically backs up the state file in *terraform.tfstate.backup* in the same folder as *terraform.tfstate*.
-Use the Terraform state backup in case you cannot recover from a corrupted or lost *terraform.tfstate*.
+Use the Terraform state backup if you cannot recover from a corrupted or lost *terraform.tfstate*.

 **- Terraform may overwrite changes made via other means to its managed resources**: When you provision infrastructure resources with Terraform, it is expected that those resources are going to be managed via Terraform.
-However, there are situations where quick changes are made outside Terraform, for example via the OCI Console.
+However, there are situations where quick changes are made outside Terraform, for example, via the OCI Console.
 If you resume using Terraform later, those changes will be detected and Terraform will inform you that those changes will be overwritten.
-You can either accept that or import those resource changes into the state file.
-Terraform can import existing resources into the state, but it does not generate configuration.
-Therefore, before importing existing resources, it is necessary to manually add the imported resources into the configuration files.
+You can either accept or import those resource changes into the state file.
+Terraform can import existing resources into the state but does not generate configuration.
+Therefore, before importing existing resources, it is necessary to add the imported resources into the configuration files manually.
 This approach is recommended for advanced users only and is out of the scope of this document.

 # <a name="architecture"></a>3.
 Architecture

-This reference architecture helps enterprises achieve greater agility, scalability, and security in their cloud environments.One of the key features of Oracle Enterprise Landing Zone v2 is its modular architecture and the ability to implement the OCI Network Firewall natively, which allows enterprises to scale their cloud infrastructure quickly and easily.
+This reference architecture helps enterprises achieve greater agility, scalability, and security in their cloud environments.
+One of the key features of Oracle Enterprise Landing Zone v2 is its modular architecture and the ability to implement the OCI Network Firewall natively, which allows enterprises to scale their cloud infrastructure quickly and easily.
 It also includes best practices for security and compliance, enabling enterprises to maintain a high level of security and meet regulatory requirements.
 OELZ feature information can be found [here](https://github.com/oracle-quickstart/oci-landing-zones/blob/main/templates/enterprise-landing-zone/Architecture_Guide.md).

 ![NFW Architecture](<../../images/OCI-NFW.jpg> "NFW Architecture")